 The Gateway sculptures will bring a physical awareness to the beauty of the art and its ability to improve Pueblo's image and morale, support economic development efforts and in addition, create an online showcase for the creativity and innovation going on in Southeastern Colorado today.

 We are close to branding Pueblo in its creative, diverse and cultural light, with colorful and towering Gateway to the Southwest sculptures.
 The funding is already halfway achieved and the wheels are moving quickly to take this vision to a physical reality.

 Pueblo is a community of proud people with a strong generational working and family ethic.
 Those of us who work and live in Pueblo and all Southeastern Colorado are proud of the creativity, energy and opportunities that are abundant while still honoring our roots.
 The names of Steel City, Home of Heroes, Experience the Flavor and Pueblo Chilies will all be inclusive with the new branding.
 The old negative, tired, stereotyped images of Pueblo will be replaced by a new era of Pueblo’s identity as a significant city of the southwest and in the State of Colorado.
 Our image is often a result of people’s lack of understanding of the southwest culture that is Pueblo.

 HOW WILL THE GATEWAY TO THE SOUTHWEST SCULPTURES REACH OUR COMMUNITY?

-Other than the monumental sculptural presence at the north entrance to the City, there will be an online showcase which will be open to everyone and any age.
-It will highlight all forms of art (dance to quilting), business innovation, writing, problem solving, etc. On the project website we will link to the Pueblo Art in Public Places map and we will also use this forum to recognize the donors who are making this art installation possible.
+Other than the monumental sculptural presence at the north entrance to the City, there will be an online showcase called the Gateway to Creativity and innovation Program which will be open to everyone and all ages.
+It will highlight all forms of art (dance to quilting), business innovation, writing, problem solving, etc.

 HOW WILL THE DONOR’S RECOGNITION BE FULFILLED?